YunomiXavia/projectDatabase/Document/nosql_features.md

 ]);
 ```

 ?
-Update total employee count in a project by
+Update total employee count in a project by project_id
 ?
 Use this procedure with the project_id to update the number_of_employees in the Project table
 ?
 To update when a employee join or leave a team, get the count of distinct employees in the project's teams and update the number_of_employees in the Project table